jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 ‘We indeed!’ cried the Mouse, who was trembling down to the end of his tail, ‘As if I would talk on such a subject!
 Our family always hated cats: nasty, low, vulgar things!
 Don’t let me hear the name again!’
-‘I won’t indeed!’ said Alice, in a great hurry to change the subject of conversation, ‘Are you – are you fond – of – of dogs?’
+‘I won’t indeed!’ said Alice, in a great hurry to change the subject of con- versation, ‘Are you – are you fond – of – of dogs?’
 The Mouse did not answer, so Alice went on eagerly, ‘There is such a nice little dog near our house I should like to show you!
 A little bright-eyed terrier, you know, with oh, such long curly brown hair!
 And it’ll fetch things when you throw them and it’ll sit up and beg for